bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 ## Koa philosophy

-- Used Koa on other projects, but express on this one
-- Stole some ideas from route handlers and middleware in Koa
+- Stole some ideas from Koa routes and middleware
+- Generator functions as the primary async mechanism
 - Applied them to express
-- Generator functions as the primary async mechanism
 - *But*, without `co`, without `Promise`

 =SLIDE=